Hydration

 Purification

 Clean water is essential.
 The best way to ensure its cleanliness is to purify it yourself.
-I prefer distillation and use the H2O Labs unit shown in the photo.
-Reverse osmosis is also reasonable and more convenient, but it does not produce as pure of water.
+I prefer distillation and use the H2O Labs distiller pictured here.
+Reverse osmosis is also reasonable, but the water is not as pure and the filters need to be changed often.
 If you must use filters, try to find the best balance between cost and effectiveness.
-Free water reports are available, such as at www.inthetap.com.
-Use the data to determine the best filter setup for your water.
+Some filters are designed for specific contaminants, and you can get a free water report to determine which contaminants are present in your water supply.
+See the link below.

 One common complaint about purified water is its lack of minerals.
 This is true.
-However, it’s also easy to add minerals to the water or take mineral supplements.
-Decontaminate your water to ensure it is clean, then add the minerals back in.
+However, it’s easy to add minerals back to the water or take mineral supplements.
+First, purify your water to ensure it is clean, then add the minerals back in.
 Check out Dr. Dan’s DIY hydration formulas below.

 Under-HYDRATION

-The difference between under-hydration and dehydration is not often discussed.
+The difference between underhydration and dehydration is rarely discussed.
 Dehydration is a familiar concept.
-We know the feeling when we lose too much fluid: sluggishness, headaches, muscle cramps, and other symptoms.
+We are familiar with the feeling of losing too much fluid, which can manifest as sluggishness, headaches, muscle cramps, and other symptoms.
 We know when we are dehydrated.

-Underhydration, however, is much more sneaky.
+Underhydration, however, is much sneakier.
 Many of us—likely most—do not drink enough water daily.
 We experience mild dehydration so often that it becomes normal to us.
-Yet this underhydration, with serum sodium levels around 143–145, is often associated with obesity and the worsening of several eye conditions, such as retinopathy and glaucoma, as well as heart disease.
+Yet underhydration, with serum sodium levels around 143–145, is associated with obesity, as well as the worsening of several eye conditions, such as retinopathy and glaucoma, and heart disease.
 Underhydration is a serious issue.
 A reasonable daily intake recommendation is about two liters (or thirty-six ounces) for most men and slightly less for most women.
-With exercise and in hot weather, this amount should increase by at least another half liter (18 ounces).
+With exercise and in hot weather, this amount should increase by at least another 18 ounces (half liter).
 Adequate electrolytes are necessary for good intracellular hydration and to prevent depletion.
-If you drink water and urinate it out right away, then your cells didn’t absorb it.
+If you drink water and urinate it out right away, your cells didn’t absorb it.

 Hydration Drinks

-Although rehydration and hydration products are available, many are not based on research, and all are expensive.
+Although rehydration and hydration products are available, many of them are not research-based, and they are all expensive.

-Based on my research, here is a formula for a DIY hydration drink that works as well as or better than commercial products.
-It costs only about 30 cents for 18 oz (half a liter) or 60 cents for 36 oz (one liter).
+Based on my research, here is a formula for a DIY hydration drink that is as or more effective than commercial products.
+It costs about 30 cents for 18 oz (half a liter) and 60 cents for 36 oz (one liter).
 It ends up at about 100 mOsm/L, in case you’re interested.
-It contains a high amount of magnesium to help with deficiency.
-If you have a 24 oz. bottle, then just use the half-liter formula.
-You can flavor these with allulose, stevia, or monk fruit non-sugar flavor.
-I prefer sparkling water, even without flavors.
+It contains a high amount of magnesium to address deficiency.
+If you have a 24-ounce bottle, then just use the half-liter formula.
+You can flavor it with allulose, stevia, or monk fruit non-sugar flavorings.
+I prefer sparkling water, even without flavor.
+Some authors recommend 200 mOsm/L for maximum salt absorption.
+However, I find this too salty to drink routinely.

-For the first bottle of the day, I like to add creatine (5-10 grams) to jump-start my brain.
-Potassium chloride is a nice addition before and after a hard workout.
+For my first bottle of the day, I add creatine (5-10 grams) to jump-start my brain.
+Potassium chloride is a good addition before and after a hard workout.
 However, some medications have a potassium restriction, so check with your doctor about this.

 DIY Hydration Formulas